civicrm/civicrm-dev-docs/docs/framework/civimail.md

   - Action
     - Adds a record into `mailing_event_reply` table with the relevant `queue_id` and when the reply was procesed
     - Rewrites the mail envelope and sends on the email to the intended reply address as set in the `civicrm_mailing` table
+- Queue
+  - Registered with CiviMail goes to send a CiviMail and creates queues as above
+  - Action - Adds a row to `mailing_event_queue` table with relevant `queue_id`
 - Subscribe / Confirm
   - Regisreted CiviMail successfully processes an SMTP transaction or when the relevant form is used
   - Action
     - Adds a row into either `mailing_event_confirm` or `mailing_event_subscribe`
     - if subscribe and double confirm is enabled sends a confirm email, for confirmations and where double confirm is not used, it adds a relevant row into `civicrm_group_contact`and `civicrm_subscription_history` adding the contact to the relevant group.